franciscoguemes/mylicula/README.md

 This project contains a customization layer for (Ubuntu) Linux that I install on top of the OS.
 By doing this I ensure homogeneicity on all my Linux devices.
-That ensures me that all of my Linux devices will have the same applications, packages, menus, custom utilities, configuration and much more.
+This ensures me that all of my Linux devices will have the same applications, packages, menus, custom utilities, configuration and much more.